Christen Mason, Chair|

-Karen Brown is the editor for Wildland Weeds magazine.
+Karen Brown is the treasurer for FLEPPC.
 She has a Master's degree in Library and Information science from the University of South Florida.
 She works at the University of Florida's IFAS Center for Aquatic and Invasive Plants.

 Board of Directors

 2nd Year Board Members

 Gwen Burzycki works for Miami-Dade County in the Environmental Resources Department.
 She received her Bachelor of Science (B.S.) degree in Biological Sciences from Cornell University and a Master of Science (M.S.) degree in Botany from the University of Washington.
 She has a diverse background that includes working as a research assistant for the Harbor Branch Oceanographic Institution (now a branch of Florida Atlantic University) in coral reef and estuarine botany, managing state lands in the Indian River Lagoon for Florida’s Department of Natural Resources (now the Florida Department of Environmental Protection), and conducting environmental planning projects for Miami-Dade County.
 Her current work for Miami-Dade County includes managing conservation land for the Environmentally Endangered Lands (EEL) Program and doing environmental impact assessments.
 She has been actively involved with invasive plant management issues in South Florida from the first moment she stepped into land management duties, and has been a member of FLEPPC for almost that long.